 To cater for the growing population, Holy Spirit Catholic Primary School, Nicholls was opened in 1996 with 152 students with Kerry Mabbott as the foundation Principal.
 The school was blessed by Archbishop Francis Carroll and officially opened by Mr Bill Stefaniak, ACT Minister of Education, on 23 October 1996.

 With the school opening, a strong partnership was built between parish and school.
 This has continued with the opening of Good Shepherd Primary School in 2002, Mother Teresa Primary School in 2010 and St John Paul II College in 2013.
-The Holy Spirit Early Learning Centres opened in 2016.
+The Holy Spirit Early Learning Centre opened in 2016.

 The school logo consists of a pathway, people, the flame and the cross and represents the journey of the people of the Holy Spirit community.
 The three figures represent the relationship between children, parent and teacher.
 The flame is representative of the Holy Spirit, and the cross represents the gift of God’s son, Jesus.